 1. Learn about religion at Cheaster Beatty Library

+If a crowded trail isn’t your thing, the city offers plenty of lesser-known trails that offer tranquil, breathtaking views of the town.
 Home to a herd of deer, the city’s zoo and the president of Ireland’s official residence, Áras an Uachtaráin.
 Phoenix Park is the largest Park in Europe.
-Admission: Free

 Erected in the early thirteenth century on the site of a Viking settlement, Dublin Castle served for centuries as the headquarters of English, and later British, administration in Ireland.
 In 1922, following Ireland’s independence, Dublin Castle was handed over to the new Irish government.